 A teacher will lead a class whereas a language assistant, as their name indicates, will help the teacher.

 You’ll also be paid more than an assistant as a result.

 You don’t necessarily need to be part of a programme to teach the French language abroad.
 It’s up to you to take the necessary steps.

 This also means that there’s nothing to stop you teaching wherever you like.
 Depending on the place you choose to work, the working conditions will be different.
 In some places, you’ll earn more and in other places, you may learn less.

-As part of your salary, you’ll probably be expected to plan lessons ahead of time.
+As part of your salary, you’ll probably be expected to plan French lessons London ahead of time.
 However, the amount of work will vary on where you’re teaching.

 Countries such as Germany, the UK, the USA, Canada, and China are all looking for French teachers.

 These are all countries where French is quite a popular language to learn.
 If you also have a TEFL certification, you'll be able to provide English teaching as well, something that's highly sought after around the world.